If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best Top Control Dishwasher

-The digital controls are easy to use and select.
-As for the cycle options, the four main ones are: auto, normal, heavy, and express 60.
-You can customize these by adding a high-temperature wash, a sanitization cycle, delay start, or a heated dry cycle.
+The digital controls are intuitive.
+You have four main cycles: auto, normal, heavy, and express 60.
+You can tweak these by adding high-temperature wash, sanitization, delay start, or heated dry options.

 Pros

-• Digital Water Leakage Sensor detects leaks and shuts off appliance.
+• Safe: Sensor detects leaks and shuts off water automatically.

 Cons